 Lifespan

-As a broad group, their lifespans range between 5 to 20 years in the wild.
+As a broad group, their lifespans range between 5 and 20 years in the wild.

 Reproduction and Life Cycle